nashville-software-school/bangazon-inc/book-4-capstone/CAPSTONE_CHECKLIST.md

 _**If you would like to use an alternative technology (ex.
 MVC, etc...) you must get approval from your capstone mentor.**_

-Most of these steps will require copying code from Tabloid and Gifter, so you may want to have those repositories handy before you start
+Most of these steps will require copying code from Tabloid and Streamish, so you may want to have those repositories handy before you start

 ## Set up project